-- 1.2.1 Approach and methodology used for knowledge sharing (secondments, workshops/trainings/conferences, etc.). - Spell out the knowledge-sharing objectives w.r.t. the research objectives, i.e. what knowledge will you share with each other and how will these help you achieve the research objectives? - Describe the overall strategy for knowledge-sharing and explain why the elements of the strategy are appropriate to facilitate knowledgesharing - Secondment programme - Networking events e.g. workshops/training/conferences - Detail the Secondments which will take place - o How will they contribute to the knowledge-sharing objectives? - Identify the knowledge provider and the recipient of the knowledge - Specify what knowledge will be transferred during each secondment - How will secondees transfer knowledge whilst on secondment, and how will they embed that knowledge into their home organisation when they return? - Tip: Make sure both ESRs (pre-doc) and ERs are doing secondments (longer visits for ESRs, >4 months are preferred by evaluators) - "A picture tells a thousand words" use a diagram to show the flow of people around the consortium - Could include a table of the type shown below to summarise all the information.
-Ensure that the numbering system used in Column 1 below to represent the individual staff members matches that in Table §A.1 in the Part A online form
+- Networking events e.g. workshops/training/conferences - Detail the Secondments which will take place - o How will they contribute to the knowledge-sharing objectives? - o Identify the knowledge provider and the recipient of the knowledge - Specify what knowledge will be transferred during each secondment - How will secondees transfer knowledge whilst on secondment, and how will they embed that knowledge into their home organisation when they return? - Tip: Make sure both ESRs (pre-PhD) and ERs are doing secondments (longer visits >4 months for ESRs are preferred by evaluators) - "A picture tells a thousand words" use a diagram to show the flow of people around the consortium - Could include a table of the type shown below to summarise all the information.
+Ensure that the numbering system used in Column 1 below to represent the individual staff members matches that in Table A3.1 in the Part A online form.

-Researcher Number and Type 5 From 6 To 7 Duration [months] Timing [Mx - My] Purpose Transfer Mechanism 8 Reintegration Mechanism 9 1 - ESR Research work Return to PhD programme 2 - ER Research work Seminar open to Department 3 - MNG Attending Workshop Delivering workshop in
+Researcher Number and Type From To Duration [months] Timing [Mx - My] Purpose Transfer Mechanism Reintegration Mechanism 1 - ESR Research work Return to PhD programme 2 - ER Research work Seminar open to Department 3 - MNG Attending Workshop Delivering workshop in sending organisation 4 - TECH Demonstration of equipment Return to role in sending organisation 5 - ESR Research work Workshop for research group

-5 ER = Experienced researcher, ESR = Early stage researcher, MNG = Managerial staff, TECH= Technical staff, ADM = Administrative staff.
+&lt;sup>2 ER = Experienced researcher, ESR = Early stage researcher, MNG = Managerial staff, TECH= Technical staff, ADM = Administrative staff.
 See Definitions section in the Guide for Applicants for more information.

-6 Insert short name of sending organisation
+&lt;sup>3 Insert short name of sending organisation

-7 Insert short name of hosting organisation
+&lt;sup>4 Insert short name of hosting organisation

-8 Suggested examples - not exhaustive
+&lt;sup>5 Suggested examples - not exhaustive

-9 Suggested examples - not exhaustive
+&lt;sup>6 Suggested examples - not exhaustive